 Feline AIDS is an incurable disease spread through fight wounds.
 Hence, if your cat goes outside, it is at risk of becoming infected with the virus.
 Fortunately, there is a vaccination available that can protect your precious pet from this deadly disease.

 For more information on FIV, please click here to visit our cat vaccination page.

 Could your cat be at risk?
 Click here for an FIV risk assessment form.

-If you are concerned your cat may be at risk, or for more information on Feline AIDS and the vaccine available, please contact the clinic.
+If you are concerned your cat may be at risk, or for more information on Feline AIDS and the vaccine available, please contact your clinic.

 Meet our clinic animals

 'Hugo' is a boy who was doing naughty things at his other home once a new baby arrived.
 He came to live at the Willaston clinic and after a settling in period has taken charge of the office area.
-Now 8 years old he looks to have a long and comfortable life ahead of him.
+Now into his senior years, he looks to have a long and comfortable retirement ahead of him.

 'Jimmy' lives at our Tanunda clinic and is very much a part of the furniture there.
 He is a large, charming, very vocal and affectionate cat who loves attention and is happy to sprawl on the counter and get in the way of the eftpos machine (which he uses as his pillow).
 He is not afraid of standing up to any size of dog in the waiting room too, often to the surprise of the 50kg rottweiler in front of him!

 'Edna' is the latest addition to our four-legged family.
 Edna came to us as an abandoned kitten, but to our surprise Jimmy accepted her well at Tanunda, so Edna has joined our Tanunda clinic.
 Still acting like a kitten, Edna enjoys chasing things round the clinic and greeting people and animals to the clinic.
-She is also getting into trouble with Jimmy!
+She is also learning how to get into trouble with Jimmy!